reproducible-agile/reproducible-agile.github.io/public/files/agile2018_proposal.md

 Reproducibility and replicability of research gains more attention each year across many domains, some of which even struggle with a "reproducibility crisis".
 However, at AGILE conferences, the topic is underrepresented.
 Recent research (submitted to AGILE 2017) found that none of the last years nominees for best papers (both short & full papers) provided sufficient information (i.e. instructions, data, and code) to be reproduced independently by a third party.
-This workshop introduces newcomers to reproducible research and gives hands-on guidance on how to increase the degree of reproducibility for their own work.
+This workshop introduces interested scientists and developers to reproducible research and gives hands-on guidance on how to increase the degree of reproducibility for their own work.
 Participants explore the practical principles of reproducible papers by reproducing a provided real-world publication.
 Together with the instructors they create a reproducible document from text, code, and data of a scholarly publication and publish it in a data repository.